 Does a person or a business were to own mineral rights and then fail to pass them to another party? then the property is considered abandoned.
 This is going to happen if a person dies or simply forgets they own the property or if a business were to cease operation but fails to sell its land.

 In America, mineral rights laws vary from state to state.
 For the vast majority of states, however, abandoned or unclaimed mineral rights are going to eventually default to the current surface rights owner.
 This can take over 10 years, although is only usually a handful, depending on your location.

 In conclusion, it is always important to do and keep your paperwork in order.
 If you own mineral rights, you own them until they are transferred from you in business or in death.
-If you intend to bequeath your mineral rights to an heir, as many do, it is important to make sure that everything is in order.
+Do you intend to bequeath your mineral rights to an heir?
+Then, it is important to make sure that everything is in order.